 - We expect these unsupported upgrades to take approximately 20 minutes to complete.

-- Please note that any custom plugins installed will be disabled upon upgrading and customers will need to contact CloudAMQP support to have these re-installed.
+- Please note that any custom plugins installed will be disabled upon upgrading, and customers will need to contact CloudAMQP support to have these reinstalled.

 Expected Downtime

-There is expected downtime during an upgrade when RabbitMQ restarts however this can depend on your cluster setup:
+There is expected downtime during an upgrade when RabbitMQ restarts; however, this can depend on your cluster setup:

 Single clusters

-All single node upgrades will require a couple of minutes of downtime upon restart.
+All single-node upgrades will require a couple of minutes of downtime upon restart.
 This can take longer if there are a very large number of virtual hosts, queues, or messages in the queues at the time of restart.

 Multinode clusters